savoptik/JetBrainsRuntime_XCode_project/README.md

 There are different ways to debug the JDK code, if you want your java sempl to be recompiled every time you run, then follow the instructions below, otherwise skip to the next heading.

-1.create in xcode a new target with external build tools;
+1. Create in xcode a new target with external build tools;
-1.In the Build Tool field, specify the path, for example, to the Java compiler:
+1. In the Build Tool field, specify the path, for example, to the Java compiler:
     ```
     JetBrainsRuntime/build/macosx-x86_64-normal-server-release/jdk/bin/javac
     ```
-1.in the Arguments field provide the arguments for the compiler
+1. In the Arguments field provide the arguments for the compiler
     ```
     -d build path/to/yor/main.java
+    ```
-    ```1.
-Check the "Pass build settings in environment" box. ";
+1. Check the "Pass build settings in environment" box. ";
 1. Build the appropriate build scheme.

 ### Running and Debugging

 If you created a build target, then edit its run scheme, otherwise edit the JBR debug, or JBR run scheme as follows:

-1. select "Run" from the side menu;
+1. Select "Run" from the side menu;
 1. On the "info" tab, set the "Executable" executable file "java" from the JBR you just compiled;
 1. On the "Arguments" tab, set be sure -cp, and the executable class;
 1. Run the edited scheme.